steveculverwell/ukrp/README.md

-# ukrp
+# UK Radio Player

-rename all ukrp xml files
+Short little bit of code to rename a dir of files.